demisto/content/Packs/RiskSense/Playbooks/playbook-CVE_Exposure_-_RiskSense_README.md

-Block IPs and apply the tag to assets that are vulnerable to specified CVE.
+Block IPs and apply the tag to assets that are vulnerable to the specified CVE.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.